Information for Parents

 Each health insurance policy has various guidelines regarding reimbursement and payment for health care.
 It is best to call your health insurance provider to obtain this information.
-Lafene's Business Office can submit commercial health insurance claims provided with complete and current medical insurance information, providing the insurance company has a USA address.
+Our office can submit commercial health insurance claims provided with complete and current medical insurance information, providing the insurance company has a USA address.
 However, there may also be certain contractual reimbursement systems with which the Health Center does not have a payment arrangement.
 Check with the Health Center's insurance personnel for more information.

 Only non-confidential information can be released without the written authorization of the patient.
 Information which can be released includes:

 - Verification of care (dates and times of admission and dismissal)